felipet/personal-site/content/posts/finance_data_harvester.md

 +++
 date = '2025-02-10T18:02:49+01:00'
-title = 'A Fiance Data Harvesting Library' author = "Felipe Torres González" description = "I've wrote a new library in Rust to harvest financial data from web sites into a database." categories = ['shortbot']
+title = 'A Finance Data Harvesting Library' author = "Felipe Torres González" description = "I've wrote a new library in Rust to harvest financial data from web sites into a database." categories = ['shortbot']